thsuanwu/aegea/README.rst

 **Local install**: run ``make install`` in this directory.

 **No root access; user-local install**: Use ``make install_venv`` to install aegea in its own virtualenv.
 The last line of the output shows how to activate the virtualenv.
-The version of virtualenv packaged in Ubuntu 12.04 is too old; use ``pip install --upgrade --user virtualenv`` to upgrade it.

 Aegea Batch
 ~~~~~~~~~~~